uk-ai/ukai2023/_sessions/keynote-2.md

 location: Neil Chalmers
 ---

-Sylvie Delacroix will share thoughts on the legal and ethical issues that arise from data in the age of the large language model.
+Sylvie Delacroix will share thoughts on the legal and ethical issues that arise from data in the age of the large generative AI models.

 ### Speaker